-For each lifting completed under a COSPA, payment is made by the customer in U.S. Dollars by electronic transfer thirty days after the date of the bill of lading.
-For each lifting of crude oil, the price is determined based on a formula using published Dated Brent prices plus a fixed contract differential.
+For each lifting completed under a COSPA, payment is made by the customer in U.S. dollars by electronic transfer 30 days after the date of the bill of lading.
+For each lifting of crude oil, pricing is based upon an average of Dated Brent in the month of lifting, adjusted for location and market factors.

 Generally, no significant judgments or estimates are required as of a given filing date with regard to applicable price or volumes sold because all of the parameters are known with certainty related to liftings that occurred in the recently completed calendar quarter.
-As such, the Company deemed this situation to be characterized as a fixed price situation
+As such, the Company deemed this situation to be characterized as a fixed price situation.